NWA rallies for gun violence prevention - NewsBreak

 SPRINGDALE, Ark.
 (KNWA/KFTA) — Northwest Arkansans gathered on Saturday as part of the nationwide ‘Wear Orange’ movement to stop gun violence.

 Moms Demand Action put on the event to call for gun violence prevention.
-Community members and lawmakers gathered in Springdale to show their support.Biden appeals for tougher gun laws: ‘How much more carnage?’
+Community members and lawmakers gathered in Springdale to show their support.Benton County Sherriff’s offers free gun locks

 “We have to do something about the gun violence in our country and honor the people who’ve already lost their lives and the families of those people,” Weintraut said.Gov.
 Hutchinson not considering gun reform in Arkansas

-Gun violence survivors and lawmakers both talked to the rally about the need to take action to stop gun violence in our nation.
+Gun violence survivors and lawmakers both talked at the rally about the need to take action to stop gun violence in our nation.

 ‘Wear Orange’ began in 2015 to honor a Chicago teenager who was killed by a stray bullet.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.